20 Common Triggers of Hip Pain in Women

 What lifestyle changes can help manage hip pain?

-Keeping a healthy weight with diet and exercise can reduce stress on the hip joint.
-Regular physical therapy can help make your hips more flexible and strong.
-Involving yourself in low-impact activities like swimming or walking can help you stay active without putting too much strain on your joints.
+Keeping a healthy weight by eating right and doing exercise can help lower stress on the hip joint.
+Regular physical therapy can keep your hips strong and help you move them more.
+Doing low-impact things like swimming or walking can let you be active, and not put too much pressure on your joints.

 How do I know if my hip pain is serious?

-• Pain that radiates to the groin, leg, or buttocks
+• Pain that goes to your groin, leg, or butt area

-• Grinding, clicking, or popping sensations in the hip
+• A grinding, clicking, or popping feel in the hip

-• Hip pain that wakes you at night or worsens during rest
+• Hip hurts so much it wakes you up at night or gets worse when you rest

 What is a red flag for hip pain?

-Red flags for hip pain are signs that should concern you.
-They include severe pain, pain that starts suddenly, pain after an injury, and trouble bearing weight.
-Also, having a fever, noticeable deformity, or unexpected weight loss are serious signs.
-If you notice any of these, you should see a healthcare provider right away.
-It is important to check for any serious problems with your hip.
+Red flags for hip pain are signs that you should worry about.
+These are very bad pain, pain that comes on fast, pain after you get hurt, and problems with putting weight on your leg.
+A fever, a clear change in the hip’s shape, or losing weight without trying are also big things to watch for.
+If you see any of these, you need to go see a healthcare provider right away.
+It is important to look for any bad problems with your hip.

-Here are some red flags for hip pain that may indicate a serious underlying condition:
+Here are some warning signs of hip pain that may show there is a serious problem underneath:

-• Severe or persistent pain: If the pain is intense or doesn't improve with rest or over-the-counter pain relievers, it could be a sign of a more serious problem.
+• Severe or persistent pain: If you feel very strong pain or the pain does not get better with rest or common pain medicine, it could mean you have a bigger problem.

-• Limited range of motion: If you have difficulty moving your hip joint in any direction, it could be a sign of a serious problem.
+• Limited range of motion: If you find it hard to move your hip in any way, it may be a sign that something is wrong.

-• Swelling or redness: Swelling or redness around the hip joint can be a sign of inflammation or infection.
+• Swelling or redness: If you notice swelling or redness around your hip, it can be a sign of a problem or an infection.

 References

 Standring, S. (2016).
-Gray’s Anatomy: The Anatomical Basis of Clinical Practice.
+Gray’s Anatomy: The Basics of How the Body Works for Doctors.
 Elsevier.